ankaAR/bestiario5e/_creatures/kuo-toa-whip.md

 ***Multiataque.*** The kuo-toa makes two attacks: one with its bite and one with its pincer staff.

-***Bite.*** Melee Weapon Attack: +4 al ataque, alcance 5 pies, un objetivo.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 pies, un objetivo.
 Impacto: 4 (1d4 + 2) piercing damage.

-***Pincer Staff.*** Melee Weapon Attack: +4 al ataque, alcance 10 pies, un objetivo.
+***Pincer Staff.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 10 pies, un objetivo.
 Impacto: 5 (1d6 + 2) piercing damage.
 If the target is a Medium or smaller creature, it is grappled (escape DC 14).
 Until this grapple ends, the kuo-toa can't use its pincer staff on another target.